Nokia Product UI Work

 Nokia, USA & UK

 The premium 8800 was another opportunity for product-specific Java applet design.
-In addition to unique versions of standard utilities, more exclusive applications were included, such as chess and a stylized take on the classic “Qix” arcade game.
-I managed art direction and delivery for the suite of applications, working between two external agencies and the software team in Copenhagen, as well as designing the world clock.
+In addition to unique versions of standard utilities, exclusive apps were included, such as chess and a stylized take on the classic “Qix” arcade game.
+I managed art direction and delivery for the suite, working between two external agencies and the software team in Copenhagen, as well as designing the world clock myself.

 Collaborators: Post Tool Design, General Working Group

 Nokia wanted to amplify the N-Gage gaming image, so I strived to customize the look and feel as much as possible within early Series 60 software limitations.
 This meant new versions of every graphic UI element, from the wake up animation to the keypad lock signifier; 674 bitmaps delivered in total.
-I devised a workaround for shifting preset color palettes; something not possible at the time.
+I devised a workaround for hue shifting preset color palettes; something not before.
 I also managed the project, working with external agencies and freelance designers across multiple timezones to enable a timely and complete project delivery.

 Collaborators: Mike Jakab, General Working Group, Engage, Satama Interactive